Recall Process - Elections Alberta

 The results will be published on the Elections Alberta website.

 Each authorized participant’s chief financial officer must submit a recall petition expense limit report consisting of a financial statement, a contribution report, an expense report, and supporting information and documents.
-The report is due within 30 days after the petition submission date or within 30 days after the petition canvassing period expires, whichever is earlier.
 The report is required even if the petition has been withdrawn or terminated.
-Failure to meet a filing deadline will result in an automatic late filing fee of $500.

-What happens following a Successful Petition?
+What happens following a successful Recall petition?

-The Lieutenant Governor in Council will order a recall vote to be conducted within 4 months of the date on which the successful results were published.
-The question to be submitted to the electorate is whether the named member should be recalled.
+The Lieutenant Governor in Council will order a recall vote to be conducted within 4 months of the date on which the successful petition results are published.